mahmud1rahman/DataViz-Practical-intro/README.md

 # DataViz-Practical-intro
-Work through thecode examples from the book https://socviz.co/index.html#preface
+Work through the code examples from the book https://socviz.co/index.html#preface